 Russian Consulate Reopens inside SF Facebook Building

 Facebook is celebrating moving into yet another luxury office building downtown San Francisco in 2019.
 Facebook’s Instagram division already spent $35 Million to lease 37 stories of the luxury high-rise at 181 Fremont St. The Facebook & Instagram hi-rise is one of very few towers with exclusive bridge access to the new Transit Center ‘public’ park.
-Facebook has also leased most of the floors in the nearby Park Tower at 250 Howard st. But they are not alone in their new luxury accommodations, the San Francisco Russian Consulate already owns several floors inside the tower.
+Facebook has also leased most of the floors in the nearby Park Tower at 250 Howard st. But they are not alone in their new luxury accommodations, the San Francisco Russian Consulate already owns several floors inside in building.

 “This where we have party”, said Boris Petrov, pointing at the Transit Center park.
 “This park, for Boris & the Facebook.”
 Boris is an engineer at the new Russian Consulate in San Francisco, who currently occupy the Penthouse at 181 Fremont, reportedly the most expensive penthouse in the history of San Fransico, at $42 Million dollars.
 “We have nothing to do with Facebook,” Boris said with a wink, “also we do not have KGB office in boiler room, this is also hashtag fake news.”